-54 Suspending shareholder rights on non-disclosure of interest

-- 54.1 If any shareholder, or any person appearing to be interested in shares held by the shareholder, has been properly served with a notice under Section 793 of the Companies Act which requires information about interests in shares (a Section 793 notice), and has not supplied us with the information required within 14 days of the date of the notice, then (unless the Directors decide otherwise) this Article 54 will apply.
-Until they provide the information, the shareholder will not be entitled to attend or vote personally or by proxy or by a corporate representative at a shareholders' meeting or to exercise any other right in relation to shareholders' meetings as holder of: - (a) the shares covered by the notice (called default shares); - (b) any further shares which are issued in respect of default shares; and - (c) any other shares held by the shareholder holding the default shares. - 54.2 Any person who acquires shares subject to the restrictions under Article 54.1 is limited by the same restrictions, unless: - (a) the transfer was an approved transfer (see Article 54.9); or - (b) the transfer was by a shareholder who has supplied the information required by the notice under Article 54.1. - 54.3 Where the default shares represent 0.25 per cent or more of the existing shares of a class the Directors can, by a notice (a Section 793 Notice) to the shareholder, direct that: - (a) we retain any dividend or part of a dividend or other money which would otherwise be payable on the default shares (without any liability to pay interest when such money is finally paid to the shareholder) and the shareholder will not be entitled to elect to receive shares instead of a dividend; and - (b) subject to Article 54.4, no transfer of any of the shares held by the shareholder will be registered unless: - (i) the transfer is an approved transfer (see Article 54.9); or - (ii) the shareholder has supplied the information required and the transfer is of part only of their holding; and - (iii) when presented for registration, the transfer is accompanied by a certificate.
-This certificate must be in a form satisfactory to the Directors and state that, after due and careful enquiry, the shareholder is satisfied that none of the shares included in the transfer are default shares. - 54.4 Any Section 793 Notice can treat shares of a shareholder in certificated and uncertificated form as separate shareholdings and either apply only to shares in certificated form or to shares in uncertificated form or apply differently to shares in certificated and uncertificated form.
+Formatted: Bullets and Numbering Suspending shareholder rights on non-disclosure of interest 54 54.1 lf any shareholder, or any person appearing to be interested in shares held by the shareholder, has been properly served with a notice under Section 793 of the Companies Act which requires information about interests in shares (a Section 793 notice), and has Formatted: Font: Bold not supplied us with the information required within 14 days of the date of the notice, then (unless the Directors decide otherwise) this Article 54 will apply.
+Until they provide the Deleted: 53 information, the shareholder will not be entitled to attend or vote personally or by proxy or by a corporate representative at a shareholders' meeting or to exercise any other right in relation to shareholders' meetings as holder of: (a) the shares covered by the notice (called default shares); (b) any further shares which are issued in respect of default shares; and (c) any other shares held by the shareholder holding the default shares.
+Any person who acquires shares subject to the restrictions under Article 54.1 is limited by Formatted: Bullets and Numbering the same restrictions, unless: Deleted: 53 Deleted: 53 the transfer was an approved transfer (see Article 54.9); or (a) (b) the transfer was by a shareholder who has supplied the information required by Deleted: 53 the notice under Article 54.1.
+Formatted: Bullets and Numbering 54.3 Where the default shares represent 0.25 per cent or more of the existing shares of a class the Directors can, by a notice (a Section 793 Notice) to the shareholder, direct that: (a) we retain any dividend or part of a dividend or other money which would otherwise be payable on the default shares (without any liability to pay interest when such money is finally paid to the shareholder) and the shareholder will not be entitled to elect to receive shares instead of a dividend; and Deleted: 53 (b) subject to Article 54.4, no transfer of any of the shares held by the shareholder will be registered unless: Deleted: 53 the transfer is an approved transfer (see Article 54.9); or (i) the shareholder has supplied the information required and the transfer is (ii) of part only of their holding; and when presented for registration, the transfer is accompanied by a (iii) certificate.
+This certificate must be in a form satisfactory to the Directors and state that, after due and careful enquiry, the shareholder is satisfied that none of the shares included in the transfer are default shares.
+Formatted: Bullets and Numbering 54.4 Any Section 793 Notice can treat shares of a shareholder in certificated and uncertificated form as separate shareholdings and either apply only to shares in certificated form or to shares in uncertificated form or apply differently to shares in certificated and uncertificated form.
 In the case of shares in uncertificated form, the